Technological and industrial history of 21st-century Canada: Transportation

 a three-prong 120 V AC plug for laptops, a USB port and XM Radio Canada.
-The largest airplane in the world the Airbus A380, in this case operated by Emirates Airline, began regular service between Toronto's Lester B. Pearson Airport and Dubai in 2009.
+The largest airplane in the world the Airbus A380, in this case operated by the airline Emirates, began regular service between Toronto's Lester B. Pearson Airport and Dubai in 2009.
 By 2009, most major airports in Canada were equipped with stand alone self-service customer check-in kiosks, which provided the passenger with a boarding pass for his/her flight.
 This represented the further extension of the technique known as the e-ticket which became the standard for purchasing an aircraft ticket several years earlier.
 In January 2010, the Government of Canada announced the use of full body scanner for the security checking of passengers boarding planes in Canada bound for the US.
 The scanners will be installed at the airports in Montreal, Toronto, Vancouver, Calgary, Edmonton and Halifax.
 The use of biometrics will become an important technique in the screening of those wishing to enter Canada.
 It is planned that between 2011 and 2013 the Department of Immigration and Citizenship will begin to deploy digital face and fingerprint scanning systems at overseas Canadian Visa offices for the issuance of visas to those intending to visit Canada.

 Air navigation coverage has recently been improved through the deployment of Automated Dependent Surveillance-Broadcast (ADS-B) technology in parts of northern Canada.
 First introduced in the Hudson Bay area in January 2009, the service will eventually be expanded to cover all of northern Canada.
 The technique involves the use of ground-based transmitter/receivers and special electronic equipment aboard aircraft flying through northern airspace.
 This special equipment automatically transmits information relating to the aircraft position (determined by a GPS on the airplane) every second, to the ground-based receiving station, a number of which are located in the north.
 The station then transmits this information to an area control centre, operated by Nav Canada, Canada's national air navigation system operator, where it is displayed on "radar" screens which are used by air traffic controllers to monitor Canadian airspace.

 The importance of the shipping container has been emphasized by recent developments in Winnipeg.
 "CentrePort Canada, an 8,000-hectare inland port being developed on the city's edge is a one-stop shop for air, truck and rail shipments and is designed to reroute North American trade through the middle of the country...CentrePort (recently) announced an agreement with two Chinese partners, including the country's largest private shipping company, Minsheng International Freight Co....(that)...will create a new container-based rail system that will quickly move crops from the Canadian prairies into the Chinese market."
 Rail services will be provided by Canadian Pacific Railway and Canadian National Railway.
 A new highway, the CentrePort Canada Way, is under construction to divert the heavy truck traffic associated with the new facility away from urban roads.